WilsonBillkia/bane/README.md

 ```
 ansible-playbook chainlink_install.yml
 ```
-This installs our requirements on Bane (Go, etc, and builds the Chainlink Alpha under the vagrant home directory in the two guests)
+This installs our requirements on Bane (Go, etc, and builds the Chainlink Alpha)

 ![See some output here](bane.jpg?raw=true "Building a Chainlink")
 ```